-My areas of teaching interest include: management, human resources, social mobility and inequality, corporate governance, organizational theory, social statistics and causal inference, graduate and undergraduate business analytics, the sociology of finance, economic sociology, and leadership.
+My areas of teaching interest include management, labor markets, social mobility and inequality, corporate governance, causal inference statistics, business analytics, the sociology of finance, economic sociology, organizational theory, entrepreneurial strategy, and leadership.

-Leading sections for two 'flipped and gamified' undergraduate classes helped me to understand when and how pedagogical innovation can engage students and link material to their interests.
+Leading sections for two 'flipped and gamified' undergraduate classes helped me to understand how pedagogical innovation can engage students by linking material to their individual interests.

-Throughout my teaching, I am committed to creating an open and inclusive classroom experience where students feel appreciated and challenged regardless of race, gender, ethnicity, disability, and other social factors that are the basis of durable inequalities in our society.
+Throughout my teaching and mentoring, I am committed to creating a inclusive classroom experience where students feel appreciated and challenged regardless of race, gender, ethnicity, disability, and other social factors that are the basis of durable inequalities in our society.